OxHobbs/AzureSnap/ReadMe.md

 ### Restore-AzureVMSnapshot

 Restores an Azure Virtual Machine's OS disk to a previously created snapshot.
 This process will handle removing the VM and re-creating it with the same data disk and network card configuration by reattaching the disks and NICs.

+### Disclaimer

+This module is not recommended for production use.
+It is best to follow vendor recommendations for VM backups.